 The Horticultural Lighting Group (HLG) was the first to adopt the simple “quantum board” concept.
 A quantum board is just a printed circuit board with a distribution of highly efficient LED diodes.
 The design is cost efficient and does not require complex or costly cooling solutions.
 There is some assembly required, but the simple design means that most home growers will have no trouble assembling it themselves.
 If you are interested in the quantum board concept, we recommend the original HLG quantum boards rather than generic clones.
 We suggest purchasing from the LED Grow Light Depot because their offer includes a dimmable driver, which makes it a complete system.
 If purchased elsewhere the driver is usually sold separately.

-Each unit draws only 65 watts, but they have an incredible photon efficiency of 1.9 umol per watt.
-The QB 120 has a purchase cost efficiency of $0.80/umol.
+Each unit draws only 65 watts, but they have an incredible photon efficiency of 2.18µmol per watt.
+The QB 120 has a purchase cost efficiency of about $0.70/µmol.
 They cost more to purchase initially but run more efficiently than the Mars Hydro TS series above.
-Dr Photon’s harvest expectations for one of these lights is about 75 grams or 3 ounces.
+Our harvest expectations for one of these lights is 64-92 grams or 2.3-3.3 ounces.

 The QB288 draws 135 watts with a photon efficiency of 1.7 umol per watt.
 It has a cost efficiency rating of $0.80/umol.
 Dr Photon’s harvest expectations for one of these lights is about 140 grams or 5 ounces.